treyhunner/pyohio2024/outline-idea.md

 ---

-Extending grace (?) to those around us can be helpful.
-Then again, you shouldn't let unchecked harm run amok.
-Rules, laws, and codes of conduct exist for the purpose of harm reduction and good feeling maximizing (???)

----

 It's hard to admit to myself that I could be doing something better than I am... especially hard when I'm making either no progress or very slow progress at improving in that particular area.
 It also feels embarrassing to admit that I'm not doing as well as I could be and I probably never will.
 Hopefully I'll improve, but it's never going to be as much as I'd like.